 Cumulative changes in the fair value of the hedging instrument previously recognised in equity are reclassified to the income statement when the hedged transaction affects the income statement.
-The gains and losses thus transferred are recognised in net income in respect of the hedged item.
+The gains and losses thus transferred are recognised in the income statement at the level of the hedged item impact.

-7.3.1 Cash and cash equivalents
+7.4.1 Cash and cash equivalents